lamboley/TradeSkillUIImproved/README.md

 * Add a system of blacklist of recipe and sub-header for hidding them in the tradeskill UI.
 * Change the color of an icon in yellow in a merchant, auction house, bag and bank if you have already know it.

+## Upcoming feature

+* A queue system for crafting multiple type of item.

 ## Documentation

 For more documentation, take a look at the [wiki](https://github.com/lamboley/TradeSkillUIImproved/wiki) page.